Hear Cloudflare and PlanGrid’s amazing journey from founding to exit at Disrupt 2020 – TechCrunch

 How and when should startup founders think about the “exit”?
-It’s the perennial question in tech entrepreneurialism, but the how’s and when’s are questions to which there are a multitude of answers.
+It’s the perennial question in tech entrepreneurialism, but the hows and whens are questions to which there are a multitude of answers.
 For one thing, new founders often forget that the terms of the exit may not eventually be entirely in their control.
 There’s the board to think of, the strategic direction of the company, the first-in investors, the last-in.
 You name it.
 We’ll be chatting about this at Disrupt 2020.

 Exits normally happen in only one of two ways: Either the startup gets acquired for enough money to give the investors a return or it grows big enough to list on the public markets.
 And it just so happens we have two perfect founders who will be able to unpack their own journeys on those two roads.